egeor90/sahi/README.md

 $ bash exec.sh
 ```

+This can ask you the password as it requires to be run as administrator.
+Enter the login password and complete the process.
+This file also helps to give execution right to each R file.

 - Then, check if R files in current working directory has the path for Rscript.
-In the first line of each file, there should exist a path like `#!/usr/local/bin/Rscript`:
+In the first line of each file, there should exist a path like `#!/usr/bin/Rscript`:

 ```sh
 $ cat functions.R | head -n5